Ahmed al-Sharaa: Administration and cabinet

-On 29 March 2025, al-Sharaa announced the formation of the transitional government during a ceremony at the People's Palace in Damascus.
-During the event, the newly appointed ministers took their oaths and presented their plans.
-It replaced the Syrian caretaker government established after the fall of the Assad regime.
-Four of the new ministers belonged to minority groups: Yaarub Bader, an Alawite; Amjad Badr, a Druze; Hind Kabawat, a Christian; and Mohammed Abdul Rahman Turko, a Kurd.
-The government also included figures from different groups of the former Syrian opposition.
-During the civil war, Mohammed Abu al-Khair Shukri was a member of the Syrian National Coalition, Raed al-Saleh was director of the White Helmets and Hind Kabawat served as deputy head of the Syrian Negotiation Commission in Geneva.
-The new government was described by some observers as technocratic, with "ministers chosen according to their competences" according to al-Sharaa.
+On 29 March 2025, al-Sharaa announced the formation of Syria's transitional government during a ceremony at the People's Palace in Damascus, where the newly appointed ministers took their oaths and presented their plans, replacing the Syrian caretaker government.
+The new administration included four ministers from minority communities— Yarub Badr, an Alawite; Amjad Badr, a Druze; Hind Kabawat, a Christian; and Mohammad Abdulrahman Tarkou, a Kurd—as well as figures from different former opposition groups, such as Mohammed Abu al-Khair Shukri, former member of the Syrian National Coalition and the new Minister of Endowments, and Raed al-Saleh, former Director of the White Helmets and the new Minister of Disaster Management and Emergency Response.
+The transitional government was described by some observers as technocratic, with ministers chosen according to their competencies, by al-Sharaa.